nfdi4cat/pid4cat-model/docs/tools.md

 ## Schema representations

-Through LinkML generators we provide other schema representation that are automatically derived from the pid4cat-model.
+Through LinkML generators we provide other schema representations that are automatically derived from the pid4cat-model.
-These are available in the repository under [/project](https://github.com/nfdi4cat/pid4cat-model/tree/main/project),for example JSON-schema, SHACL shapes, SQL.
+These are available in the repository under [/project](https://github.com/nfdi4cat/pid4cat-model/tree/main/project), and are, for example JSON-schema, SHACL shapes, SQL.

 ## Integration Libraries

-Through LinkML generators pid4cat provides integration code for some programming languages other than Python, see [generated model artifacts](https://github.com/nfdi4cat/pid4cat-model/tree/main/project).
+Through LinkML generators, pid4cat provides integration code for some programming languages other than Python, see [generated model artifacts](https://github.com/nfdi4cat/pid4cat-model/tree/main/project).